oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 4. Click OK.
 If you have not configured power management, a pop-up window prompts you to confirm if you wish to proceed without power management.
 Select OK to continue.

 5. The new host displays in the list of hosts with a status of Installing.
 Once installation is complete, the status will update to Reboot and then Awaiting.
 When the host is ready for use, its status changes to Up.

+**To attach a CentOS 6.5 host**

+Follow the instructions for a Fedora 19 host.

 You have now successfully configured your hosts to run virtual machines.
 The next step is to prepare data storage domains to house virtual machine disk images.